MarcoDiFrancesco/Notes/📚 Study/🔍 Supervised.md

     - [ ]  Quiz 2
     - [ ]  Quiz 3

-## Quiz 2 answers
-1 - a) it is possible to run the algorithm and obtain a hypothesis with only 50% accuracy 2 - b) 27 more samples
-3 - b) It is not possible to shatter any collection of five data points with the classifier

 ## Notes
 ## Machine learning
-**Machine Learning** is the study of algorithms that: at some task T, improve their performance P, with experience E. A well-defined learning task is given by a triplet $<T, P, E>$.
+**Machine Learning** is the study of algorithms that: at some task T, improve their performance P, with experience E. A well-defined learning task is given by a triplet $\langle T, P, E \rangle$.
 Learning is about generalizing from the training data to un unseen target domain.

 X is the input and Y is the output